topisani/kak-tree-sitter/docs/man/configuration.md

 | `source` | the source from where to pick the grammar; see the [Sources](#sources) section. |

 The following fields are optional and have a default value associated with.
-Override only the values that need to — `{lang}` is replaced with the actual language grammar name:
+Override only the values that need to:

 | Field           | Description                                                                                                           | Default value                                                      |
 | -----           | -----------                                                                                                           | -------------                                                      |